-The straight-through processing of contract holder instructions (whether received directly or through their appointed agents) reduces the Group's operational risk exposures, as does the ability of the Group to communicate electronically with contract holders and intermediaries, irrespective of geographical boundaries.
+The straight-through processing reduces the Group's operational risk exposures, as does the ability of the Group to communicate electronically with contract holders and advisors.
 Data validation happens in real-time to ensure there are no delays to the investment of client funds.